-Investment Manager Asset Class Investment style Link Fund Solutions (ACCESS pool) UK Equity Active Link Fund Solutions (ACCESS pool) Global Equity Active Link Fund Solutions (ACCESS pool) Diversified Growth Active Schroders Property Active Schroders Fixed Income Active Goldman Sachs Private Debt Active
+Investment Manager Asset Class Investment style

+Waystone Group (ACCESS pool) (Blackrock) UK Equity Active

+Waystone Group (ACCESS pool) (Newton) Global Equity Active

+UBS Global Equity Passive

+Waystone Group (ACCESS pool) (Baillie Gifford) Diversified Growth Active

+Schroders Property Active

+Goldman Sachs Private Debt Active

+Pantheon Private Debt Active

+Partners Group Infrastructure Active

+JP Morgan Infrastructure Active

+Waystone Group (ACCESS pool) (Royal London) Fixed Income Active

-5.16.
-The Committee has also agreed to make investments to infrastructure with Partners Group and passive global equity with UBS, but at the time of writing there were no investments yet made to these funds.
+\ The Committee has agreed to make investments to Infrastructure with JP Morgan and Private Debt with Pantheon, but at the time of writing there were no investments yet made to these funds.

-6. Risk measurement and management
+6 Risk measurement and management

-- 6.1.
 The Committee assesses risks both qualitatively and quantitatively, with the starting point being the triennial investment strategy review.
-Risks are considered, understood and then prioritised accordingly.
+Risks are considered, understood, and then prioritised accordingly.
 The Committee is aware that the Fund has a need to take risk (e.g. investing in growth assets) to help it achieve its funding objectives.
 It has an active risk management programme in place that aims to help it identify the risks being taken and put in place processes to manage, measure, monitor and (where possible) mitigate the risks being taken.
-One of the Committee's overarching beliefs is to only to take as much investment risk as is necessary. - 6.2.
-The principal risks affecting the Fund are set out below; we also discuss the Fund's approach to managing these risks and the contingency plans that are in place.
+One of the Committee's overarching beliefs is to only take as much investment risk as is necessary.

+The principal risks affecting the Fund are set out below, we also discuss the Fund's approach to managing these risks and the contingency plans that are in place

-A Investment risks
+6.1 Investment risks